 Using the Quandl API

 This document is a comprehensive guide to using the Quandl API.
-Every single dataset on Quandl is available via our API, irrespective of where or how the data was originally published.
+Every single dataset on Quandl is available via our API.

 To use the API to download a dataset, you will need to know the dataset's "Quandl code".

 Each dataset on Quandl has a unique Quandl code, comprising a source code and a table code.
 For instance, the dataset named GDP of the United States has the Quandl code FRED/GDP, where FRED is the source code and GDP is the table code.
 All datasets from the same source will have the same source code.

 To get all data points for the dataset FRED/GDP in CSV format, do this call:

 Registered users should include their auth_token, like this:

 (Note that the auth_token in the example above is a fake, and will not work).

 In the interest of concision and code clarity, we will not include auth_tokens in the remaining examples on this page.